-As the British Prime Minster went on TV to announce more Covid doom and gloom, Art for Youth Mall Galleries returns to London just a stone’s throw from 10 Downing Street, seat of the UK’s Prime Minister.
+As the British Prime Minster went on TV to announce more Covid doom and gloom, Art for Youth Mall Galleries returned to London.
+The Mall Galleries are just a stone’s throw from 10 Downing Street, seat of the UK’s Prime Minister.

 Art for Youth is an annual charity private view.
 We love the curation of the show, an extremely high standard amongst established and new artists.
 The exhibition thrives away from from Instagram influencers and red carpet goers.

-Still, the galleries weren’t as full as previously but what matters is people’s purchase power and selling art for a good cause while raising awareness of young talent.
+This time the galleries weren’t as full as previous years.
+But people’s purchase power remains strong and selling art for a good cause is what matters.
+As does raising awareness of young talent.
 Paintings and photographs did indeed fly off the wall.

-Pieces include pretty oils on bords, eye catching photography of animals and nature and charming pieces of ceramics plus much more.
+Pieces include pretty oils on boards, eye catching photography of animals and nature and charming pieces of ceramics plus much more.
 To call the selection commercial would be fair, but beautifully so.

-The evening starts with drinks and socialising while the more serious buyers scour the different rooms in the Mall Galleries for pieces to buy.
+The evening starts with drinks and socialising.
+The more serious buyers scour the different rooms in the Mall Galleries for pieces to buy.
 (See also our blog post on how to shop for art at a private view here).
 An hour later London auctioneer and consultant Nicholas Bonham kicks off with his famously lively auction of special items.
 It was Bonham’s family whose family founded Bonhams auctioneers.

 Over £1m raised for young people as Art for Youth Mall Galleries returns following lockdown